The method of Enestr\"om and Phragm\'en for parliamentary elections by means of approval voting: The procedure

 and let $t_i$ mean the number of seats that are allocated to $i$ in the first $t$ steps of the procedure, i.\,e.~for $s = 0\dots t-1.$ The hypothesis that defines this case ensures that $t \le n.$ By the definition of $t,$ for $s<t$ every seat allocation is done at the expense of exactly one quota.
 Therefore $v_i\att = v_i\ini - t_i\,q,$ or equivalently,

-Here, the strict inequality at the right holds because $v_i\att \le w_*\att < q.$ So, $v_i\att$ is the remainder of dividing the number of votes $v_i\ini$ by the quota $q.$ If $t = n,$ there are no more seats to allocate and $n_i = t_i.$ It $t < n,$ then $t\le s<n$ every seat ia allocated in exchange of the whole remainder of votes $v_i\att$ (which can happen only once for each candidate).
+Here, the strict inequality at the right holds because $v_i\att \le w_*\att < q.$ So, $v_i\att$ is the remainder of dividing the number of votes $v_i\ini$ by the quota $q.$ If $t = n,$ there are no more seats to allocate and $n_i = t_i.$ It $t < n,$ then for $s$ in the interval $t\le s<n$ the corresponding seat is allocated in exchange of the whole remainder of votes $v_i\att$ (which can happen only once for each candidate).
 So these $n-t$ seats will be allocated to the $n-t$ candidates with greatest remainders $v_i\att.$ \ttt{\tau}

 Case~(b): $w_*\fin \ge q.$\quad In this case we can write